plone/volto/docs/source/upgrade-guide/index.md

 ### Deprecations

-The old messages container has been removed since it's not used anymore by Volto.
+- The old messages container has been removed since it's not used anymore by Volto.
 We changed it to use `Toast` library.
+- Improve the Pastanaga Editor block wrapper container layout, deprecating the hack `.ui.wrapper > *`.

 ## Upgrading to Volto 3.x